euphoriys/bedrux/README.md

 ## ⚡ Getting Started

 > [!IMPORTANT]
 > To set up your Minecraft Bedrock Server, begin by downloading [Termux](https://f-droid.org/repo/com.termux_1000.apk).
 Once installed, launch Termux and allow it to complete the initial setup process.
-When ready, enter the following command and wait for it to complete.
-After that, enter this command below to set up your environment.
+After that, enter this command below to set up your environment and wait for it to complete.
 > ```bash
 > bash <(curl -s https://raw.githubusercontent.com/euphoriys/bedrux/main/setup.sh)
 > ```